Change the size of a Persistent Disk

 Linux Windows

-This page discusses how to increase the size of a Persistent Disk.
+This page discusses how to change the size of a Persistent Disk.
 To increase thesize of a Google Cloud Hyperdisk volume, seeModify the settings of a Hyperdisk.

 Increasing the size of a disk doesn't delete or modify disk data, but as a bestpractice, before you make any changes to the file system or partitions, alwaysback up your disk by creating a snapshot.